Spanish Literature IV 3305-LH4-31

 Assessment criteria

-The students will be assessed according to the attendance (there are 2 absences allowed) and preparation for classes, active participation during the classes, additional tasks, and the final oral exam.
+The students will be assessed according to the attendance (there are 2 absences allowed) and preparation for classes, active participation during the classes, and the final oral exam.

 Bibliography